quicwg/base-drafts/draft-ietf-quic-transport.md

 well as which packets are considered missing.
 The ACK frame contains between 1 and 256 ACK blocks.
 ACK blocks are ranges of acknowledged packets.

-To limit the ACK blocks to the ones that haven't yet been received by the sender, the sender SHOULD track the ack ranges in acks that have been acked and no longer include them in future ACKs.
-In order to handle cases where the receiver is not sending data, and hence does not expect it's acks to be acked, it may bundle a PING frame with an ack approximately once per RTT to gain confirmation of it's ACKs being delivered.
-The receiver SHOULD track no more than 255 ack ranges because they are not expressible on the wire, and MAY limit the number of ack ranges to a smaller value.
+To limit ACK blocks to those that haven't yet been received by the sender, the receiver SHOULD track which ACK frames have been acknowledged by its peer.
+Once an ACK frame has been acknowledged, the packets it acknowledges SHOULD not be acknowledged again.
+In order to handle cases where the receiver is not sending retransmittable data, and hence does not expect to receive acks, it MAY bundle a PING frame with an ack at most once per RTT to gain confirmation of ACKs being delivered.
+In order to limit receiver state or the size of ACK frames, a receiver MAY limit the number of ack ranges and stop acknowledging packets without getting an ACK acked, with the knowledge this may slightly increase spurious retransmits.

 Unlike TCP SACKs, QUIC ACK blocks are cumulative and therefore irrevocable.
 Once a packet has been acknowledged, even if it does not appear in a future ACK